pattonsgirl/CEG2350/Labs/Lab12/README.md

 ## Submission

-1. Verify that your GitHub repo has a `Lab10` folder with at minimum:
+1. Verify that your GitHub repo has a `Lab12` folder with at minimum:

-   - `Lab10.md`
+   - `Lab12.md`

-2. In the Pilot Dropbox, paste the URL to the `Lab10` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `Lab12` folder in your GitHub repo
-   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab10
+   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab12

 ## Rubric

-- Part 1 - 10 points (1 pt each)
+- Part 1 - 5.5 points (0.5 pt. / command)
+   - summary of what command does (0.25)
+   - resource to description & usage of command (0.25)
-- Part 2 - 16 points (1 pt each)
+- Part 2 - 8 points (0.5 pt. each)
-- Part 3 - 6 points (1 pt each)
+- Part 3 - 6 points (1 pt. each)
-- Part 4 - 4 points
+- Part 4 - 6 points
+   - 1 point for removing original rules
-   - 1 point per Security Group Rule
+   - 1 point per Security Group Rule (3 total)
+   - 1 point for addressing restrictive vs non-restrictive protocols
-   - 1 point for answer to protocol question
+   - 1 point for thoughtful tests to check SG is working as intended for each protocol
+   - No screenshot in markdown = -3 points
+- Part 5 - 4.5 points
+   - 0.5 point per purpose, response, and no response per server (4 total)
+   - 0.5 point per response to question, with understanding & experimentation documented (5 total)
-- Extra Credit - 10% (3.6 points)
+- Extra Credit - 10% (3 points)